article

 • Some birth control pills

-Whether Found’s health care professionals prescribe metformin or Ozempic, you should not drink alcohol because it lowers your blood sugar.
-Combined with the medications, it may fall too fast, leading to fainting and dizziness.
+Whether your health care professional prescribes metformin or Ozempic, you should not drink alcohol when taking these drugs because it can lower blood sugar.
+Combining alcohol with these medications may cause blood sugars to fall too fast, leading to fainting and dizziness.

 Find out what path is right for you